SantiagoSpina25/SantiagoSpina25/README.md

 ## ***About me***

 <pre>
 I'm Santiago Nicolás Spina, an Argentine programmer currently living in Málaga, Spain.
-I'm currently in my second year of a Higher Technical Degree in Multiplatform Application Development (DAM).
-Previously, I also studied a web development course in Coderhouse.
+I recently completed a Higher Technical Degree in Multiplatform Application Development (DAM), and I previously studied web development at Coderhouse.

-My favorite programming language at the moment is Java, but I'm also exploring other languages like Python and learning new technologies such as Dart and Flutter.
+My favorite programming language is Java, and I'm currently focusing on backend development with Spring Boot.

-Always eager to learn and improve! 🚀
+I also have experience building cross-platform mobile apps using Flutter.

+I'm always exploring new technologies to expand my skill set and become a better developer. 🚀

 📩 Contact me: santiagospina025@gmail.com
 </pre>